 Another way to measure forecast accuracy is how well it predicts the direction of property value changes.
 Since home prices have inertia, it is relatively easy to predict price changes when appreciation or depreciation continues year-over-year.
 However, a forecast is more important to mortgage investors in times of high market volatility.
 For example, it is more important to know that home values are beginning to decrease in a certain neighborhood, than whether the magnitude of an ongoing decline is 5% or 9%.

-WA defines three direction ranges of price trends, up, when prices rise more than 2% in a year, down, when home prices fall more than 2% in a year and flat, when the change is between 1% and 3%.
+WA defines three direction ranges of price trends, up, when prices rise more than 3% in a year, down, when home prices change are less than 1%, and flat, when the change is between 1% and 3%.
 These are chosen to be within 1% of the 2% average yearly inflation rate that has existed for several decades.

 WA compares the forecast direction, up, down or flat, to the following year’s actual direction.
-The Weiss forecast is highly accurate in predicting the correct direction.
+The Weiss forecast is highly accurate in predicting changes in market direction.